aaltarazi98/fullstack-guide-2022/README.md

 For each and every single project step in this process, you NEED to THINK of what YOU WANT to build and build it!
 Since this is your first project, be realistic with what you can accomplish but CHALLENGE yourself.
 What you have learned so far will NOT be everything you need to make this project happen.
 Google is your friend as you will need to visit MANY websites to learn how to make a certain thing work.

 Here's a big hint: there are a lot of great free API's online that you can use for your project (Star Wars API, Weather API, Google Maps API, the list goes on).

+Furthermore, you have to make your projects dynamic and mobile friendly.
+Look up CSS media queries as a starter on how to do that.

 Challenge yourself, prepare to be humbled, learn, and build an AWESOME first project.
 Start strong!